Last Updated June, 2020

 But there was one country during this year we would never return to.
 This country was Cambodia.

 Initially, we even thought to rent an apartment there for a few months, but our overall experience was so unpleasant that we ran away.
-If you are interested to find out what was wrong and why we didn’t like it, read this article.
+If you are interested to find out what was wrong and why we didn’t like it, see it here.
 I spent an entire day putting it together because this country deserved its own post.

 Other than that every other place was a delight!